-The focus of my current research is a system of non-neutral plasma traps for confining positrons (the antiparticles of electrons).
+Since grad school, I have have been doing research on various types of plasma traps for confining positrons (the antiparticles of electrons).
 In other words, I work on antimatter containment fields.

 A typical positron trap is made by putting hollow cylindrical electrodes (shown here) in a uniform magnetic field in vacuum.

 Despite the seemingly “otherworldly” quality of antimatter, positrons are very real and quite useful (albeit hard to come by), holding both the key to fundamental questions about our universe while also turning out to be a valuable diagnostic tool.
-In 1931, Paul Dirac was the first to postulate the existence of an “anti-electron”; Carl Anderson coined the term positron after he observed them experimentally the following year.
+In 1931, Paul Dirac came around to the idea that the relativistic wave equation he derived three years earlier predicted the existence of an “anti-electron”; Carl Anderson coined the term positron after he observed them experimentally the following year.
 Today, Positron Emission Tomography (PET) has become a widespread medical tool.
 (In that case, however, the positrons are merely a brief intermediary by which pairs of gamma rays are produced from the biological substance of interest.)

 Positrons can be stored, manipulated, and directed in a diverse array of research applications found within surprisingly disparate areas of inquiry.
 They have exposed new phenomena in atomic physics, been used as the ingredients for the creation of anti-atoms, and proved to be valuable tools for a variety of material diagnostics.
 They also represent the limiting ingredient in the formation of an electron-positron pair plasma . . .